2020 FLOAT SURVEYS UPDATE:

-The Snake River Float Project is designed to gain a better idea of what species of mammals, birds, and amphibians use the section of river between Wilson Bridge and South Park.
+The Snake River Floats Project is designed to gain a better idea of what species of mammals, birds and amphibians use the section of river between Wilson Bridge and South Park.
 In this section, the river flows mostly through private land where wildlife professionals do not conduct a systematic census.

 The Snake River Float project helps to provide a more complete picture of the species that use the river corridor between Wilson Bridge and South Park.
 It has recorded the locations of nests of osprey, bald eagle, and great blue heron, along with ducks and shorebird nesting areas.
 This project has recorded thousands of individual birds.
 Mammals observed range from least chipmunk to moose.

 The float also provides a wonderful opportunity to enjoy AJ DeRosa’s wooden boat adventures.
 AJ’s Jackson Hole Vintage Adventures generously offers this opportunity in support of our citizen science program.
-The float trips begin Sunday, April 30, 2017.
+Please note: Float trips are canceled for the 2020 season.

 Snake River Float Trip Details